 Ariel Deckelbaum is a member of the Mergers and Acquisitions Group at Paul Weiss as well as deputy chair of the Corporate Department and a member of the firm’s Management Committee.
 He represents public companies, asset management firms, multinational corporations and high net-worth individual in their most important transactions.
 Mr Deckelbaum’s practice is diverse with extensive M&A experience, including numerous high-profile representations such as advising Time Warner Cable in its merger with Charter Communications; Shaw Communications in its sale of ViaWest to Peak 10; HRG Group in the sale of Fidelity & Guaranty Life to Anbang Insurance Group; and EXOR in its acquisition of PartnerRe.
 In 2017, for a third year, he was named a “Client Service All-Star” by BTI Consulting Group.
 Mr Deckelbaum’s clients have included Apollo Global Management, Citi, EXOR, Givaudan, Goldman Sachs, Grupo Salinas, HCP, HRG Group, Oak Hill, Shaw Communications, Sky, Spectrum Brands, Sumitomo Corporation, TAO Group, Time Warner Cable and Universal American.

-David Garfield is managing director of AlixPartners LLP.
-He consults with board members and senior executives to develop winning strategies and drive step-change improvements in operating and financial performance.
-He has more than 28 years of experience as an executive and a consultant, with a consistent record of achieving dramatic increases in cash flow, profitability, and shareholder value.
-He helps high-performing companies that want to extend their lead or tackle specific challenges (e.g., accelerate growth, expand margin, increase M&A synergy); and he helps companies with underperforming businesses that want to achieve a “step-change” in results.
-At AlixPartners, he serves as the global leader of the firm’s Consumer Products Practice, and the co-leader of the firm’s Performance Improvement Practice for North America.
-Prior to AlixPartners, he served as a director and president of Encore.
+David Garfield works with board members and senior executives to develop winning strategies and drive major improvements in operating and financial performance.
+He has more than 30 years of experience as an executive and a consultant, with a consistent record of achieving dramatic increases in cash flow, profitability, and shareholder value.
+He helps high-performing companies that want to extend their lead or tackle specific challenges (e.g., accelerate growth, expand margin, increase M&A synergy).
+And he helps companies with underperforming businesses that want to achieve a step-change in results.
+Recently, Mr Garfield worked with the board of directors and executive team of a global, multi-billion dollar public company to successfully address challenges posed by activist investors.
+Thus far, the company’s profit margins are up over 250 basis points, and the share price is up over 30% relative to its peer group average.
+Prior to AlixPartners, Mr Garfield served as president and a member of the board of directors of Encore Corporation.
 He also served as a partner and practice leader for Price Waterhouse.
 Mr Garfield has been cited by CEO magazine as a leading investment thinker, and is frequently quoted in leading business periodicals on the topic of shareholder value.
 He has won the Turnaround Management Association’s Annual Turnaround of the Year Award.
-Mr Garfield holds an MBA from Northwestern University's Kellogg Graduate School of Management, where he now serves as a guest-lecturer.
+He currently serves as a director of the Anne & Robert H. Lurie Children’s Hospital of Chicago.
+Mr Garfield holds an MBA from Northwestern University's Kellogg Graduate School of Management, where he serves as a guest-lecturer, and a BA from Williams College.

 Dick Patton is the global managing partner of Egon Zehnder's CEO practice.
 He advises clients across a spectrum of industries focusing on CEO succession and search, board consulting and search, and the recruitment of senior level executives to the c-suite.
 Dick co-founded the firm’s global chief marketing officer practice and co-leads the firm’s partnership with Northwestern University’s Kellogg School of Management.
 Prior to joining Egon Zehnder, Mr Patton was SVP of Affinnova, an MIT-affiliated technology company that provides innovation and new products consulting.
 Previously, he was a general manager and marketer with The Coca-Cola Company.
 While with Coca-Cola, he launched five new products and won a variety of awards for his marketing initiatives.
 Mr Patton began his career in sales and marketing with Frito-Lay.
 He serves as a director on the board of Groton School.